 After eight years of full-time climbing, I needed a break.
 So I did what any self-identified climber would do in crisis; I left climbing and attended a Spiritual School!

 Deciding to split from Jesse and rock climbing was hard.
 But I vowed I would not go into the mountains until I was more stable.
-So I sought stability.
+So I sought to develop inner stability.

-I wanted to develop myself in other realms and take care of aspects of my life I had been neglecting in the pursuit of climbing.
+I wanted to progress myself in other realms and take care of aspects of my life I had been neglecting in the pursuit of rock climbing.